 Several catering services are available throughout the Estate.

-Picnics are not allowed in the gardens of Versailles except in the covered area, which is reserved by priority for school children.
+Picnics are not allowed in the gardens of Versailles.
 Picnics are also permitted in the Park on the Saint Antoine Plain (in the direction of the Trianon from the Palace), and at the Lake of the Swiss Guard (opposite the Orangery, outside the Estate on the town side down Rue de l’Indépendance Américaine or on the Park side via the Sailors’ Gate).

 Extend your visit!